Addicticks/httpsupload/README.md

 * Very small and has no external dependencies, e.g. no Apache HttpClient.

+* Can upload from a physical file (the typical use case) or directly from an `InputStream`.

 * Certificate validation can be turned off.
 This is important when working against a site that uses a self-signed certificate.

 * Support for endpoints that require authentication (only authentication type "Basic" is currently supported).